 MPP⁺ Stimulation and MitoTracker Staining of SH-SY5Y Cells After

-Demonstrator:
+Demonstrator: Manna Lin

 If the same person is the demonstrator throughout, mention them once here and remove the "Demonstrator" field from the other sections; if the demonstrator changes, retain the field in the respective sections.

-To begin, inoculate SH-SY5Y (S-H-S-Y-Five-Y) cells in flasks containing Nutrient Mixture Ham's F-12, supplemented with 10 percent FBS [1].
-Incubate the cells in a humidified incubator set at 37 degrees Celsius with 5 percent carbon dioxide and 95 percent air [2].
-2.1.1.
-WIDE: Talent inoculating the SH-SY5Y cell into flasks with culture medium.
+The SH-SY5Y (S-H-S-Y-Five-Y) cells cultured in a humidified incubator set at 37 degrees Celsius with 5 percent carbon dioxide and 95 percent air [1].
+Cells were grown in flasks containing DMEM/F12 (D-M-E-M-F-Twelve), supplemented with 10 percent FBS [2].

+WIDE: Talent open the door of the incubator.

-Talent placing the flasks inside the humidified incubator.
+Talent take out the flask from the humidified incubator.
+TXT: DMEM/F12: Dulbecco's Modified Eagle Medium/Nutrient Mixture F-12

-Every 36 hours, use 0.05 percent trypsin solution to detach the cells for 1 minute [1].
+Use 0.05 percent trypsin solution to detach the cells for 1 minute [1].
 Then centrifuge the cells at 100 g for 3 minutes before passaging [2].
 2.1.2.
 Talent adding trypsin solution to the flask.

 Talent placing the tube in a centrifuge.

-For MPP+ (M-P-P-Positive) stimulation, seed 20,000 SH-SY5Y cells onto confocal dishes with glass bottoms [1].
-Maintain them overnight in DMEM/F12 (D-M-E-M-F-Twelve) medium supplemented with 1% FBS [1].
+Suspend SH-SY5Y cells in DMEM/F12 (D-M-E-M-F-Twelve) medium supplemented with 1% FBS [1].
+Seed the cells onto confocal dishes with glass bottoms and maintain them overnight [2].

+Talent suspend SH-SY5Y cells in DMEM/F12.

-Talent pipetting cells into confocal dishes.
+Talent seeding the cells into confocal dishes.

+For MPP+ (M-P-P-Plus) stimulation, replace the culture medium with fresh medium [1] with or without 1-methyl-4-phenylpyridinium for 24 hours [2].

+Talent aspirating the old medium.
 TXT: MPP+ : 1-methyl-4-phenylpyridinium iodide

-Talent adding DMEM-F12 to the dishes.

-The next day, replace the culture medium with fresh medium [1] and incubate the cells with or without 1-methyl-4-phenylpyridinium for 24 hours [2].

-Talent aspirating the old medium and adding fresh medium.

 Talent adding MPP+ solution, and placing the dishes back in the incubator.